dmachard/python-dnstap-receiver/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/dnstap_receiver)

-This Python module acts as a DNS tap receiver and streams as JSON, YAML or text payload to remote tcp address or directly to stdout.
+This Python module acts as a DNS tap streams receiver for DNS servers.
+The input stream can be a unix socket or multiple tcp sender.
+The output is printed directly to stdout or send to remote tcp address in JSON, YAML or one line text format.

 ## Table of contents
 * [Installation](#installation)